Purpose of these procedures

 The Investigators must delete from the copy of a report given to the discloser any material which would result in the report contravening a designated publication restriction.

 Any email correspondence between supervisors or managers, Authorised Officers and the Secretary or his delegates should include in the subject line For Addressee Eyes Only – Public Interest Disclosure.
 This alerts any support staff who may have access to emails that this email is not to be opened.
-If emails are opened and the identity of the discloser is seen, support staff may potentially be subject to criminal prosecution.

 Any interviews with the discloser should be arranged so as to avoid the identification of the discloser by other staff of the agency.